This article is dedicated primarily to HIPAA-compliant mobile app development but may be of interest to any healthcare provider or software developer.

 For recording all user-data interactions, developers may use a five-column table in a database or a log file.
 These columns should be:

-The app architecture should incorporate systems that enable security providers to access detailed logging information.
 Periodic audits of the activity logs should help discover if any users abuse their privileges to access PHI.
 It’s helpful to set up emergency alarms for detected anomalies or abnormal system behavior.

 AWS CloudWatch is excellent at keeping a record of access to PHI.
 It allows for viewing the access data as graphs, running constant analytics, and stringent HIPAA security risk profiling.